(Photo by Lawrence Iles/Icon Sportswire)

 However, touchdown totals can swing wildly from year to year.
 Melvin Gordon was the leading rusher for the Chargers in both 2015 and 2016.
 In 2015, he scored zero touchdowns and finished outside the top-30 fantasy running backs.
 In 2016, he scored 12 total touchdowns and vaulted into the top tier at the position.
 Of course, his carries and yardage also went up, but not enough to entirely explain a 12-touchdown jump.

-I calculated the number of expected touchdowns that each of the top-15 RBs and WRs by early ADP should have scored last year, based on their yardage totals and league-wide touchdown rates over the last five years.
-I then compared that number to their actual number of touchdowns scored last season.
-Players who scored many more touchdowns than this simple model would have expected are at risk of disappointing fantasy managers this year if their touchdown rates fall back toward the historical averages.
+I calculated the number of expected touchdowns that each of the top-15 RBs and WRs by early ADP should have scored in 2019, based on their yardage totals and league-wide touchdown rates over the last five years.
+I then compared that number to their actual number of touchdowns scored.
+Players who scored many more touchdowns than this simple model would have expected were at risk of disappointing fantasy managers if their touchdown rates were to have fallen back toward the historical averages.